 “We use this term [dysesthesia] to describe different pain syndromes, such as trigeminal neuralgia affecting the face, burning, tingling or vibratory-like sensations affecting mostly the upper and lower extremities or a squeezing sensation located below the breasts (MS hug),” she explains.

-Ardra Shephard is one of the millions of people living with MS who experience dysesthesia on a regular basis.
+Ardra Shephard is one of millions of people living with MS who experience dysesthesia on a regular basis.
 She shares the reality of managing some of the more common MS symptoms on her blog Tripping on Air.

-Shephard recently wrote a blog post describing her experience living with dysesthesia during the winter months.
+Shephard wrote a blog post describing her experience living with dysesthesia during the winter months.
 “If you have MS, the heat might mess you up, but feeling cold can be its own kind of torture,” she writes in the post.
 For Shephard, this common symptom of MS can feel like pins and needles, an electric shock, cold, or burning pain.

 Mac Compton compares the feeling to a tight rubber band being snapped hard.
 “They are intermittent and different from the stabbing pains that feel like an ice pick is being shoved into me,” Compton writes on the page.
 For Susan Cornett, the zingers are normally in her head.
 “I feel like I have a lightning bolt from one side to the middle… it’s unnerving.”

-Avoid known triggers
+Avoiding known triggers

-Try a warm compress
+Using a warm compress

-Cover the painful area
+Covering the painful area

-Keep the targeted areas warm
+Keeping the targeted areas warm

-Move your body
+Moving your body

-Remember, it doesn’t take hours of exercise to get results.
-Even a 20-minute walk can make a difference.
+A 20-minute walk can make a difference.
 Not only will you get fresh air, but you’ll also enjoy a healthy dose of vitamin D.